jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 Installation
 ---------------

-You can install the package using pip with the following command:
+*CoopIHC* is currently available on `TestPyPI <https://test.pypi.org/project/coopihc/>`_ You can install the package using pip with the following command:

 .. code-block:: python

-    pip install coopihc
+    python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ coopihc

+This will allow you to install coopihc from TestPyPI and the dependencies from PyPI.

 Interaction Model
 -------------------

-*CoopIHC* builds on a sequential two agent decision-making model that is described :doc:`here<./interaction_model>`.
+*CoopIHC* builds on a :doc:`sequential two agent decision-making model<./interaction_model>`.
+You should read through the model to get a grasp of what each component does.

 High-level view of CoopIHC code